humhub/humhub/protected/humhub/docs/guide/admin/security.md

 properly with your security configuration, please contact the module owner or refer to the module description.
 Also check the [Developer Javascript Guide](../developer/javascript.md) for assuring nonce support of your custom modules.

+> Note: The security rules are cached, you may have to clear the cache in order to update the active rule configuration.

 Keep HumHub Up-To-Date
 ---------------------------------------